1. Conversational Voice AI in 2026

 Speech-to-text is the "input" stage for voice AI.
 Speech-to-text is also commonly referred to as transcription or ASR (automatic speech recognition).

 For voice AI use cases, we need very low transcription latency and very low word error rate.
-Sadly, optimizing a speech model for low latency has a negative impact on accuracy.

-Managing a scalable GPU cluster is a significant ongoing devops job to take on, so moving from the Deepgram API to hosting their models on your own infrastructure is not something you should do without a good reason.
-Good reasons include:
+Most people start out using speech-to-text models via an API.
+Managing a scalable GPU cluster is a significant ongoing devops job to take on, so moving from an API to hosting models on your own infrastructure is not something you should do without a good reason.
+But there definitely are good reasons for self-hosting, which include:

-4.3.2 Prompting can help the LLM.
+5.4.2 Prompting can help the LLM.

-A large percentage of Deepgram transcription errors result from the very small amount of context that the transcription model has available in a realtime stream.
+A large percentage of transcription errors result from the very small amount of context that the transcription model has available in a realtime stream.

 Today's LLMs are smart enough to work around transcription errors.
 When the LLM is performing inference it has access to the full conversation context.
 So you can tell the LLM that the input is a transcription of user speech, and that it should reason accordingly.